 If you’ve ever wondered what it’s like to climb inside a giant ball and zig-zag down a 1,000-foot hill - ‘cause, who hasn’t? - then you’ve got to head to the Outdoor Gravity Park.
 Beat the heat: The ball is called a “Zorb,” and climbing inside after they’ve added 10 gallons of water for you to slip and slosh around in as the Zorb rolls downhill, you’ve found one of the best ways in Pigeon Forge to beat the heat.
 They’ll even give you a handheld GoPro to document your ride.

-14. Make Family Traditions at the Dixie Stampede
+14. Make Family Traditions at Dolly Parton's Stampede

-Dolly Parton’s very own Dixie Stampede is perhaps the most classic dinner show in Pigeon Forge.
-Filled with incredible rodeo-caliber horse-stunts, musical productions ranging from sentimental to hilarious and a plate full of chicken, pork chops, corn and roasted potatoes, come see why most folks who visit the Dixie Stampede once make it a family tradition to return every year.
-Meet the Stars: Show up to the Dixie Stampede a little early so you can stop by some of the dressing rooms of the show’s stars for a meet-and-greet.
+Dolly Parton’s Stampede is one of the most classic dinner show in Pigeon Forge.
+Filled with incredible rodeo-caliber horse-stunts, musical productions ranging from sentimental to hilarious and a plate full of chicken, pork chops, corn and roasted potatoes, come see why most folks who visit Dolly Parton's Stampede once make it a family tradition to return every year.
+Meet the Stars: Show up to Dolly Parton's Stampede a little early so you can stop by some of the dressing rooms of the show’s stars for a meet-and-greet.
 You can’t miss them, if you just walk around the outside of the building.
 They’re the ones with the hooves and manes who whinny.

 15. Roam the Smokies